Jesus said: “Destroy this temple, and in three days I will raise it up….he was speaking of the temple of his body” (Jn 2:19-21 NRSV).

 And Justin Martyr (100-165 CE), in his dialogue with a Jew named Trypho, admitted that while he himself held to a millenarian view, not every Christian did.
 To Trypho, Justin replied, “I signified to you that many who belong to the pure and pious faith, and are true Christians, think otherwise’” (“Ante-Nicene Fathers” vol 1, “Dialogue with Trypho”, Justin Martyr, p 239, Hendrickson Pub.).

-But the form of Millennialism held in the early Church was somewhat different to contemporary Dispensational Premillennialism.
+But the form of Millennialism held in the early Church was somewhat different to contemporary Premillennialism.
+In Chiliasm, there was no rapture, no Great Tribulation, and no restored national Israel in a thousand reign of Christ on earth.
 The Israel of Chiliasm was a spiritual Israel i.e. all who confessed Christ as Saviour, regardless of ethnic or national origin.
 The Israel of Chiliasm was the Church that Jesus was building (Matt 16:18; Eph 2:13-22 cf 3:10, 21).

 And the Chiliasts believed in a spiritual Israel in the last days because that’s what the apostles taught.
-And that we’re living in the last days, which are from the ascension of Christ until his return, is stated clearly by the writer of Hebrews: “Long ago God spoke to our ancestors in many and various ways by the prophets, but in these last days he has spoken to us by a Son…” (Heb 1:1).
+And that we’re living in the last days, which are from the ascension of Christ until his return, is stated clearly by the writer of Hebrews: “God, who at sundry times and in divers manners spake unto the fathers by the prophets, Hath in these last days spoken unto us by his Son…“ (Heb 1:1).
 This prophecy alone intimates that the prophecies are to be spiritualised.

 If the OT prophecies are taken literally, they lead to blasphemy because they become “another gospel”, and the Apostle Paul cursed all those who propagated and believed it (Gal 1:6-10).
 For example, how can the prophecy in Ezekiel chapters 40-48 be taken literally when it abrogates the finished work on the cross and sends the Jews right back to the law which Christ, by his death on the cross, abolished?